SimonGoring/simongoring.github.io/_resources/R_style.md

 R < main-R-file.R
 ```

 Now R will run each of those `source()` calls, and you'll have fewer files in each directory.
+There are other solutions, using RMarkdown

 # Object Names